Bedwetting

 What can I do to help my child's bedwetting?

-- give your child plenty of fluid during the day - this helps their bladder to get used to holding bigger amounts of urine
+Give your child plenty of fluid during the day - this helps their bladder to get used to holding bigger amounts of wee .
+Avoid giving any drinks containing caffeine, such as tea, hot chocolate or fizzy drinks.

-- shower or bath your child in the morning before they go to school - otherwise the smell of urine might embarrass them and lead to teasing
+Shower or bath your child in the morning before they go to school.
+Otherwise, the smell of wee might embarrass them and lead to teasing.

-You could watch a video with your child.
+Take a look at this video with your child.
 'A wee secret' is a story about Jet Johnson who has a secret.
 Find out how he bravely gets the help he needs (Continence NZ video).

 What are some things I shouldn't do if my child wets the bed?

-- don't use nappies or plastic pants if your child is over 4 years old and they are embarrassed
+Your child can’t control their bedwetting, so do not punish them.
+Don't use nappies or plastic pants if your child is over 4 years old if they are embarrassed.

 When should I get some professional help for my child's bedwetting?